meilisearch/documentation/learn/contributing/contributing_to_docs.md

 #### Checking dead links

-Making changes to the documentation without creating any dead links can be a tedious task.
-Before submitting any pull request, you can check the dead links.
+Check for broken or dead links before submitting a pull request using:

 ```bash
 yarn check-links